SharmaRupali/scikit-multilearn/docs/source/visualize_heatmap.rst

     sns.clustermap(adjacency_matrix, cmap=cmap, robust=True)

-This method is the simplest of all the other visualization methods implemented in parallel, and also commonly used to visualize relationship, co-occurrences, patterns, comparisons, etc.
+Visualization with Heatmaps is the simplest of all the other visualization methods implemented in parallel, and also commonly used to visualize relationships, co-occurrences, patterns, comparisons, etc.